TZhang312/IrrTechInvest/README.md

 (5) optComb: This is a function to optimize using a vector programming algorithm to speed-up calculation

-    optIrrInvest: This is a funct9on to call the optComb function with inputs of technology combinations, regional change in yield, irrigation and technology for certain crop
+    optIrrInvest: This is a function to call the optComb function with inputs of technology combinations, regional change in yield, irrigation and technology for certain crop

 In each function, I have added the comment for each input variable in the R file.